One is Plenty: A Polymorphic Feature Interpreter for Immutable Heterogeneous Collaborative Perception: Experiments

 \subsection{Qualitative Evaluation}

 To provide a more intuitive demonstration of the effectiveness of PolyInter, we performed average pooling along the channel dimension for both features and prompts, with visualizations shown in Figure \ref{visualization}.
-Comparison of Figure \ref{visualization}(c) and Figure \ref{visualization}(d) reveals significant semantic differences between the ego agent (pp8) and the neighbor agent (vn6) features, such as feature resolution and the magnitude of feature values.
-As shown in Figure \ref{visualization}(e), when the neighbor feature is reorganized through the channel dimension and combined with the specific prompt, significant style transformation occurs, aligning it more closely with the ego feature, though spatial details remain partially blurred.
-After processing through the spatial attention module, the neighbor feature's style is further aligned with the ego feature, as shown in Figure \ref{visualization}(f), with spatial details, like agent position information, more distinctly highlighted.
+Comparing Figure \ref{visualization}(a) and (b) shows significant semantic differences between the ego agent (pp8) and the neighbor agent (vn6), such as feature resolution and the magnitude of feature values.
+In Figure \ref{visualization}(c), when the neighbor feature is reorganized through the channel dimension and combined with the specific prompt, significant style transformation occurs, aligning it more closely with the ego feature, though spatial details remain partially blurred.
+After processing through the spatial attention module, the neighbor feature’s style further aligns with the ego feature, with spatial details like agent position more distinctly highlighted, as shown in Figure \ref{visualization}(d).